gangofnuns/cloudposse-tour/README.md

 # How to build a custom wrapper

 # Putting it all together

 # Other Tools
+## How docker containers help organize.
+## The prevalent use of GNU make

 # managing roles (and secrets) securely
 ## aws-vault